realgoatish/que-ricas/posts/story-dar.md

 date: 2019-07-22T01:16:58.421Z
 featuredImage: /uploads/v-dar-elsie.jpg
 ---
-Born and raised in Iran, Dar Soleymani came to the United States in the late 70’s as a student where he met his beautiful Venezuelan wife Elsie.
+Born and raised shopping in outdoor markets and farm stands across the world, Dar Soleymani came to the United States in the late 70’s as a student where he met his beautiful South American wife Elsie.
 The rest was history!
 <br>
 <br>
 While travelling all over the world, he was most inspired by the Central and South American way of life and cuisine.